24

 The Kintsugi exhibition focuses on the marks life leaves on our bodies and how medicine and technology help repair us after injuries and breakdowns.
 You can see both historical and contemporary examples of body repairs.

-These are just two of the fascinating exhibitions at the museum.
 You can also learn more about the connection between mind and gut, the perception of the body through history, and much more.

-Go explore at Bredgade 62 (closed on Mondays).
+Address: Bredgade 62 (closed on Mondays)

 5. Take A Canal Tour – A Must-Do Activity in October